ReeceBirchmore/webprog/readme.md

 # Features

-- Sign in with Google //Not complete
 - Card Stacked layout
-- Switch between Stacked Card and Linear layout on the fly //Not complete
 - Dynamic Snackbars for errors and notifications
-- Dynamic Themeing of content //Not complete
 - Single Page Layout with Local Routing

 - Quiz Features:
     - Review Answers before submitting
-    - Undo submission
     - Download CSV Format answers

 - Edit Quiz Page: